David-OConnor/pyflow/README.md

 package name via the CLI, eg `pypackage install matplotlib` simply adds that requirement before proceeding.

-Compatible versions of dependencies are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database.
+Compatible versions of dependencies are determined using info from the [PyPi Warehouse](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database.
 We use `pydeps`, which is built specifically for this project, due to inconsistent dependency information stored on `pypi`.
 A dependency graph is built using this cached database.
-We attempt to use the newest compatible version of each package..
+We attempt to use the newest compatible version of each package.

 This tool downloads and unpacks wheels from `pypi`, or builds wheels from source if none are availabile.
 It verifies the integrity of the downloaded file